New!Β Youth Protection Recognition & Awards

 ScoutsFirst Helpline

-ScoutsFirst for Counseling and Support.Β The Boy Scouts of America is committed to providing ongoing support to victims and their families, including counseling.
+ScoutsFirst for Counseling and Support.
+Scouting America is committed to providing ongoing support to victims and their families, including counseling.
 We want to help victims heal, on their own terms, with a professional counselor of their choice.
-Through the ScoutsFirst Helpline, the Boy Scouts of America offers assistance with counseling to any youth member, former youth member, or the family of any youth member who suffered abuse during their time in Scouting.
-To reach the ScoutsFirst Helpline, call (844)-Scouts1 or (844)726-8871, or emailΒ scouts1st@scouting.org.
-Support is available 24-hours a day, seven days a week.
+Through the ScoutsFirst Helpline, Scouting America offers assistance with counseling to any youth member, former youth member, or the family of any youth member who suffered abuse during their time in Scouting.
+To reach the ScoutsFirst Helpline, call (844)-Scouts1 or (844)726-8871, or email scouts1st@scouting.org.
+Support is available 24 hours a day, seven days a week.

 Guide to Safe Scouting